 EARLY CAREER PHYSICIAN LEADER OF THE YEAR AWARD

-The Texas Chapter of the ACP honors an active ACP member that demonstrates leadership in community services that has been in practice for at least ten years.
+The Texas Chapter of the ACP honors an active ACP member that demonstrates leadership in community services that is in practice and within 16 years of graduation from Medical School.
 The Early Career Physician Leader of the Year Award is the most prestigious recognition of achievement for early career physicians.
 Recipients of this award are recognized for their outstanding achievement in the areas of academics, leaderships, and/or advocacy for the field of internal medicine.

 2019 - Santhosshi Narayanan MD, FACP